-Required analysis must be conducted by methods approved under 40 CFR 136 sufficiently sensitive to detect the pollutant, reach the Required Reporting Value (RRV), or achieve the lowest water quality standard in Circular DEQ-7 of Circular DEQ-12A, unless the Department approves an alternate reporting level for a specific parameter, in writing.
-For pollutants without an RRV, the detection limit of the lab analysis is used.
+Required analysis must be conducted by methods approved under 40 CFR 136 sufficiently sensitive to detect the pollutant, reach the Required Reporting Value (RRV), or achieve the lowest water quality standard in Circular DEQ-7 or Circular DEQ-12A, unless the Department approves an alternate reporting level for a specific parameter, in writing.
+For pollutants without an RRV, the detection limit of the analysis lab is used.
 The permittee shall use the procedure described in 40 CFR 434.64 for measurement of settleable solids, with a method detection limit of 0.4 mL/L.

-3. Effluent Monitoring Requirements
+3. Effluent Monitoring Requirements - All Outfalls

 The permittee shall collect a grab sample within the first 30 minutes of any discharge from any permitted outfall.
-Tables 13 through 16 contain required monitoring frequencies for each parameter following the initial sample.
+Table 4 contains required monitoring frequencies for each parameter following the initial sample.